 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
-Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
-(Alternate assignments may be assigned if absent for COVID) See the instructor/ student handbook for more specific information.
+Assignments, homework, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
+See the instructor for more specific information.